CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

         ![](../media/ex1_g_fbre_7.png)

-1. Wait for PowerShell terminal to start.
+1. Wait for the PowerShell terminal to start.

 1. In the toolbar of the Cloud Shell pane, select the **Manage files (1)** icon, in the drop-down menu select **Upload (2)**.